 Missouri Coronavirus Information Hotline: 877-435-8411.
 The hotline will be operated by medical professionals and is available 24 hours a day, 7 days a week.

-MMS Churches Worshipping Online (Excel, updated Apr.
+MMS Churches Online Worship (Excel, updated Apr.
 6, 2020)

 Signs of excessive stress include changes in appetite, lack of sleeping, ruminating thoughts, use of alcohol or drugs, anger outbursts, low energy, nervousness, unexplained body aches and pain (not associated with a disease process, crying, sadness and irritability.

 If you or someone you care about are expressing feeling overwhelmed with emotions, sadness, depression or feel like harming yourself or others – please call Behavioral Health Response crisis helpline at 1-855-339-1144 or Substance abuse and mental health helpline at 1800 985 5990 or text to Talk with use to 66746.

 Just like you, the men and women of Emmaus have found their daily lives impacted by COVID-19.
 We have received amazing support during this time so far, but we are still in need of additional supplies that will allow us to continue to ensure a high quality of life for our clients.
 If you sew or know a sewer, please reach out.